 Well, I’ve been wrestling with the first two for a long time, and now it’s exciting to finally get the third piece of the puzzle into place and complete the picture.

 Hearts and smiley faces to you if you click the link and sign up for my email list.
-You’ll be the first to receive news about future releases.
-To discover my current releases, check out my City Lights Romance page.
+You’ll be the first to receive news about future releases, giveaways, special offers, books by other authors, and more.
+To discover my current releases, check out my Books tab.